v3rtx/angularjs-rails-resource/README.md

 ##### CoffeeScript
 To allow better integration with CoffeeScript, we expose the RailsResource as a base class that can be extended to create resource classes.
-When extending RailsResource you should use the <code>@configure</code> function call to set configuration properties for the resource.
+When extending RailsResource you should use the <code>@configure</code> function to set configuration properties for the resource.
 You can call <code>@configure</code> multiple times to set additional properties as well.

 ````coffeescript